ColfaxResearch/cxpn-admin-readthedocs/docs/source/index.rst

 Check out the :doc:`access-management` section for further information, including how the process of :ref:`inviteusers` to the test drive works.

-For information on how to custom more granulator controlers of the portal check out :doc:`settings`.
+For information on how to custom more granulator controls of the portal check out :doc:`settings`.

 .. note::